JoseNunoOliveira/jno/costa/costa2.md

 <!-- _backgroundColor: "lightcyan" -->
 ![bg right:35% fit](./evora.png)

-José Maria da Fonseca "Évora":
+**José Maria da Fonseca "Évora"**:

 > Left for Rome in 1712, as part of the embassy of the Marquis of Fontes

-> In 1740 he founded the large library in the Ara Coeli convent (the Biblioteca Eborense)
+> In 1740 he founded the large library in the AraCoeli convent (the [Biblioteca Eborense](https://www.internetculturale.it/it/41/collezioni-digitali/26298/catalogo-della-biblioteca-del-convento-di-santa-maria-in-aracoeli-di-roma))

 > He served as Portugal's ambassador in Rome (1728 $\rightarrow$) until accepting the bishopry of Porto (1741).

-> He died in 1752 when Costa was already in Rome.
+> He died in Porto in 1752 when Costa was already in Rome.

 ---